smolijar/gitwiki-thesis/src/analysis/user-access.md

 This configuration sample demonstrates the power of the fine grain access control Gitolite provides, which is not only superior to GitLab in its expressiveness, but is also stored in simple configuration file in a Git repository available through Gitolite itself.

-Apart from that, Gitolite features group management like GitLab.
+Apart from that, Gitolite features a group management as does GitLab.

 ### Summary